Do Employers Have a Duty of Care to Employees?

 Jennifer Newbury, East Sussex Healthcare NHS Trust

-HSE fines
+HSE Fines

 If an employer fails to fulfil their duty of care, they can face criminal proceedings and be fined up to £10 million by the HSE.
 With conviction rates as high as 93% employers should do all they can to comply with legislation and protect their staff.
 Calculate how much you could save on HSE fines by implementing an employee safety service: